Which of the following is not a classification of matter? | Channels for Pearson+

 Understand the classifications of matter: Matter is anything that has mass and takes up space.
 It can be classified into different categories based on its composition and properties.

 Identify the common classifications of matter: The primary classifications include elements, compounds, and mixtures.
-An element is a pure substance consisting of only one type of atom.
-A compound is a substance formed when two or more elements are chemically bonded together.
-A mixture is a combination of two or more substances that are not chemically bonded.

-Recognize that 'Kingdom' is not a classification of matter: In the context of chemistry, 'Kingdom' does not refer to a type of matter.
-Instead, it is a term used in biological taxonomy to classify living organisms.
+Recognize that 'Domain' is not a classification of matter: In the context of chemistry, 'Domain' does not refer to a type of matter.
+It is not used to describe the composition or properties of substances.

-Compare the given options with the known classifications: Elements, compounds, and mixtures are all valid classifications of matter, while 'Kingdom' is not related to chemistry.

-Conclude that 'Kingdom' is the correct answer: Since 'Kingdom' does not fit into the chemical classifications of matter, it is the option that does not belong in the list.
+Conclude that 'Domain' is the correct answer: Since 'Domain' does not fit into the standard classifications of matter, it is the option that is not a classification of matter.

 Watch next